Recognition of same-sex unions in Romania: European Court of Justice ruling in Coman and Others

 The Court finds that the obligation for a Member State to recognise a marriage between persons of the same sex concluded in another Member State in accordance with the law of that state, for the sole purpose of granting a derived right of residence to a third-country national, does not undermine the institution of marriage in the first Member State, which is defined by national law and falls within the competence of the Member States.
 Such recognition does not require that Member State to provide, in its national law, for the institution of marriage between persons of the same sex.
 It is confined to the obligation to recognise such marriages, concluded in another Member State in accordance with the law of that state, for the sole purpose of enabling such persons to exercise the rights they enjoy under EU law.

 On 18 July 2018, the Romanian Constitutional Court ruled that the government must grant residency rights to the same-sex partners of EU citizens.
 This followed an attempt for recognition by Coman and Hamilton following the ECJ ruling the previous month.
 In March 2021, it was reported that Romania had yet to issue a residence permit to Hamilton.
 In September 2023, the government announced its intention to draft legislation to comply with the ECJ ruling.
 The draft law would allow foreign same-sex marriages performed in a EU member state to be recognized in Romania.

+European Court of Justice ruling in Cupriak-Trojan and Trojan

+On 22 November 2025, the European Court of Justice expanded on its previous ruling, holding in Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, a Polish case, that all member states of the European Union must recognise same-sex marriages validly performed within the European Union.
+The case involved a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland.
+Romania is therefore legally obliged to comply with the ruling, though legal experts noted that the decision "[would] necessitate updates to administrative procedures and civil status registers" to align with EU law.
+If the government refuses to process marriage licenses from same-sex couples, those couples can challenge the decision in Romanian courts, which are bound to apply EU law.
+The ruling had an immediate legal effect in Romania, with media outlets reporting that "authorities must recognize same-sex marriages performed abroad as full marriages".
+Cupriak-Trojan and Trojan does not compel Romania to change its domestic laws to legalise same-sex marriage, but it does require that the country accept the legal status of couples married elsewhere in the European Union.

+In May 2026, ACCEPT lodged an administrative request calling on the government to recognise same-sex marriages performed in other EU member states and transcribe them into civil registers.